fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You can choose the framework and tools we use to get stuff done (we have some commitment to Django right now, but could switch).
 * We can give you a contractor budget to reduce/eliminate mundane work.
 Responsibility for the final result is what matters.
 * Be a hero to many.
 The “yeah, I made that” small talk in bars is fun.

-## Requirements:

-* Experience building applications with a modern web framework like Django, Rails, or Node.js
-* jQuery skills
-* Ability to develop iOS / Android applications (learning as you go is okay)
-* Experience managing large databases
-* Experience in HTML/CSS with awareness of common cross-browser problems
-* Proven ability to do clean and classy design
-* Ability to make good UI/UX decisions and spot problems

 ## Bonus points for: